asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 After reading my last post, [Yes, tdd does apply to your usecase](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase/), my friend [Ruskin](https://twitter.com/jonnyparris) gave me very interesting feedback.

-He pointed out some existing flaws of my proposed solution, and this was great.
+He pointed out some existing flaws of my proposed solution.
+This was great.
 I don't believe in software as something individual and done once and forgot forever.
-Or at least that was never how it worked for me on the real world.
+At least, that was never how it worked for me on the real world.

 I got so intrigued about the feedback that I had the dilema: _Should I edit the last post?_

-Instead of editing my last blog post, which would mean losing the initial thoughts and how to improve on them, I've decided to write this one.
+Instead of editing, which would mean losing the initial thoughts.
+I thought it would be great to explain how to improve on it, and the rationale behind.
+Here we are.

 # What feedback did I got?

+It was essentialy two things:

-- Some **common myths about TDD** were listed but it does not explain why I believe they're wrong.
+- Some myths about TDD were listed and said wrong, but **missing the why**

-- In order to go completely _interface first_.
-I should have done the flow differently (I'll explain it later)
+- I preached **interface first** software design, but didn't follow as much as I should in some parts

 # Debunking the myths

-These were some common TDD thoughts that came to my mind everytime I tried TDD before reading the book:
+Before changing my mind in regards with TDD, I tried it a couple of times.
+Ended up with myself thinking that:

 - I **can't** write all the tests upfront, that's impossible
 - I **can** write the tests afterwards and still **not be biased**, it is pretty much the same thing, right?

-I've finished my last post without clearly explaining, at least explicitly, why **they're both wrong**.
+These are two very common misconceptions about TDD, and even though I listed them in my last post, I failed to explain **why they are wrong**.

 That is what we're here for.

 ## No, you don't need to write all the tests upfront

-This was always my though from the first times I read about TDD.
-I've seen this people who used it as some kind of magicians that would know **everything** about how they would code their features from the first moment.
-And I couldn't do it.
+This was always my thought since I first read about TDD.
+I've seen these people who used it as some kind of magicians.
+They seemed to know **everything** about how they would code their features from the first moment.
+I couldn't do it.

-After reading the book, it was clear to me that those kinds of magicians **do not exist**, or at least they're very rare.
+After reading the [book](http://www.growing-object-oriented-software.com/), it was clear to me that those kinds of magicians **do not exist**, or at least they're very rare.

 Again, quoting Kent Beck:

 > I'm not a great programmer; I'm just a good programmer with great habits.

-Those _magicians_ just had **better habits**, and they knew how to use them in order to design overal better and easy to change software.
+Those _magicians_ just had **better habits**, and they knew how to use them to design better, to produce easy to change software.

-A few chapters in "Growing Object-Oriented Software Guided by Tests" and I was feeling magic because the tools were helping me.
-In this case, _the tests were helping me_ designing better software and testing my ideias faster.
+A few chapters in th book, and I was starting to feel the magic.
+The tools were helping me, being more specific, _the tests were helping me_ to design better to test my ideas faster.
+I didn't have to wait for the impelmentation to discover some design flaws as they were clear from the start.
 That blew my mind 🤯.

 **TLDR:** You don't need to write all the tests upfront.
-You just need to write the _simplest meaningful test_ for the feature you're writing, and come back to write the next one when it is green.
+You need to write the _simplest meaningful test_ for the feature you'll implement.
+Implement it, and come back to write the next test when it is green.

 You do write tests before coding, just not all of them.
-Just keep this short cycle of writing a test and writing the logic for it until a piece of functionality is done.
+To me, the secret was to keep this short cycle of writing a test and the logic for it, bit by bit, until the feature is done.

 ## I can write the tests afterwards

 You actually can, and that's what I did most of the times.
-I thought I wouldn't be biased, that I wouldn't test implementation details.
-At the end of the day I'm not here to trick myself, right?
+I thought I wouldn't be biased, I wouldn't end up testing implementation details.
+I'm not here to trick myself, right?

-More than anyone I'm sorry to say this, but **I was wrong**.
+I'm sorry to say this, but **I was completely wrong**.

-What happened (and what still happens if I don't write tests first) is that I know too much about the implementation for that not to influence me when testing.
+What happened (and still happens if I don't write the tests first) is that I know too much about the implementation for that not to influence me when testing.

-It was a little like the following image:
+It was a little like the following exercise:

 ![colors-words](./common-tdd-myths/colors-words.jpg)

 Try to say the underlying colors and not the words.
+___

-Thought job right?
+Thought job, right?
 Your brain automatically reads the words while you're trying to say the color.

-Quoting Daniel Kahneman on _Thinking fast and slow_ looking at the two modes of the brain as _systems_.
+Quoting Daniel Kahneman on _Thinking fast and slow_:

 > "System 1" is fast, instinctive and emotional; "System 2" is slower, more deliberative, and more logical.

-The instinctive brain (System 1) is tricking you, getting in your way.
-You want to say the underneath colors, but your mind automatic reads the word.
-This is how _testing last_ was to me.
+The instinctive part of the brain (System 1) is tricking you.
+You want to say the underneath colors, but your mind automatic reads the word, unconsciously.
+This is how **testing last** was to me.

 It also felt like starting to do something without a clear goal in mind.

-Let me quote Seneca (yes, I like quotes) in a saying that is very common in my hometown, Ericeira:
+Let me quote Seneca (yes, I like quotes) in a saying that is very common in my hometown, the fishing village Ericeira:

 > There is no favorable wind for the sailor who doesn’t know where to go

-By writing tests first I noticed I was putting the bar much higher before writing my logic.
-It turned out as a safety, knowing I did establish my completion criteria before starting to code made me sleep better at night.
+By writing tests first I noticed I was putting the bar much higher before writing my logic, and my completion criteria was clear from the start.

 **TLDR:** You can write tests last, yes.
 But do not expect most of the TDD advantages.
 It is the fact that you do it first that makes it so effective, **it's a matter of discipline** more than anything else.